fastwow/threadsign/docs/PRD.md

 ## 8. Open Questions & Assumptions

 ### Assumptions
-- Reddit API access is stable
+- Reddit API access will be available after approval (currently using mocked data for development)
 - Subreddit list is manually curated
 - Viability scoring is heuristic